Blog>Trade>Benefits>Brief guide to insurance for window cleaning businesses

 As with any type of trade career, insurance is vital to have – and window cleaning is no exception.
 Whether you’re working from a scaffold or up a ladder beside a residential building, the risks are clear to see.

-Falling from height, dropping equipment onto passers-by, or hurting yourself ascending or descending, it’s easy to injure yourself.
+Falling from height, dropping equipment onto passers-by, or hurting yourself ascending or descending.
+There are a number of unfortunate possibilities that you need to have a plan for.

-This makes it absolutely essential to have insurance for window cleaning so that you’re protected should the worst happen.
+This is why it is advisable to have insurance for window cleaning so that you’re protected should the worst happen.

-From employer’s liability to window cleaning public liability, we’ve broken down all you need to know about window cleaning insurance.
+From employer’s liability to window cleaning public liability, this article breaks down what you need to know about window cleaning insurance.
 That way, you can be sure you have all your insurance bases covered.

 Is it a legal requirement to have window cleaning insurance?